 JUSTICE FOR PIDGIE D'ALLESSIO

-I thought I'd finished writing, Girls of Tender Age, ten years ago.
-Then an email appeared in my inbox with a subject line so unexpected, so shocking, really, that it took me a few minutes to dare touch my fingers to the keyboard.
-First I went and poured a second cup of coffee, took a couple of gulps, sat down at my desk again and opened the message.
-The story was not over.
+I thought I'd finished writing Girls of Tender Age ten years ago.
+Then an email appeared in my inbox one morning with a subject line so unexpected, so shocking, really, that it took me a few minutes to dare touch my fingers to the keyboard.
+First I went and poured a second cup of coffee, took a couple of gulps, sat down at my desk again, and opened the message.
+The story is not over.
 A new ending was out there, a miserable one.
-I bought a new notebook and a box of Pilot G-2s, #10, Bold; I write all my first drafts in longhand.
+I bought a new notebook and a box of Pilot G-2s, #10, bold.
+I write all my first drafts in longhand, indecipherable scribblinng to anyone but me.

-Irene and I planned to put a banana in our lunch bags.
 That morning our class climbed onto the chartered bus, so happy to have a day off from school.
+A field trip.
+We didn't really care where we were going.
+Irene and I had planned to put a banana in our lunch bags.
 At lunchtime, we all ate our sandwiches, and Irene and I peeled our bananas together.
 Her mother allowed her to bring a box of cookies to share.
 Irene passed the box around our table.
+All of us enjoyed our trip.
+I don't remember learning anything about electricity.
+The employees saw to us having a good time.
+Before we left they make us hot fudge sundaes with heated-up Hershey's syrup rather than hot fudge.

-Irene stopped at a house a few doors away to see if another friend of hers wanted to come along, but the girl's mom said, no, that it was going to rain.
-She played for just a couple of minutes with the children she met along the way.
+Irene stopped at a house a few doors away to see if another friend of ours wanted to come along, but the girl's mom said, no, that it was going to rain.
+Irene walked along, playing for a while with the children she met along the way.
+And then she went to the store.

-Irene never came home from the store.
+She never came home from the store, the clerk the last person to see her alive.
 Her mother called the police.
 All night long, the police looked for Irene.
-So did her mother and Fred, who took turns searching for her or waiting by the phone.
-Early the next morning, in a back yard a few houses from mine on Nilan Street, a quarter mile from her home, Irene's body was discovered by the family who lived at the property.
-She had been raped and strangled.
-On the route her killer dragged her, the police found the grocery bag with the potatoes and the box of cookies.
+So did her mother and her brother Fred, who took turns searching for her and waiting by the phone.
+Early the next morning, in a back yard a few houses from mine on Nilan Street, a quarter mile from her home, Irene's body was discovered by the family who lived there.
+On her walk home, her killer had grabbed her and dragged her to that back yard by her scarf, raped and killed her.
+The police would find the grocery bag with the potatoes and the box of cookies at the spot where he'd grabbed her.

-Two weeks before Irene was murdered, a Bulkeley High School student had been viciously assaulted a few city blocks from where Irene died.
-She survived.
-I gave her the name Pidgie D'Allessio to protect her identity.
+Two weeks before Irene was murdered, a senior at Bulkeley High School, one of three Hartford high schools, had been viciously assaulted a few blocks from where Irene died.
+The girl survived the attack.
+In my book, I gave her the name Pidgie D'Allessio to protect her identity.

 The killer had demanded both girls not tell anyone what he'd done to them.
 Irene refused.
 Her last words reflected extraordinary bravery.
 She said, "I'm going to tell my mother."
-He tightened the knot of her scarf twisted around her neck until she stopped struggling for her life.
+He tightened the knot of her scarf he'd twisted around her neck until she stopped struggling.

 In what could have been the last seconds of Pidgie's life, he gave her the same chance to live that he had Irene.
 But Pidgie was not a little girl, she recognized her only hope was to do what he said.
 Pidgie promised him she wouldn't tell.
 He loosened, then removed her scarf twisted around her neck and then began to act as if she were his date.
 She went along with his wanting to walk her home.
 Then he ran off.
 The minute she stumbled through her front door, she fell into her mother's arms.